Max Ophüls: Youth and early career

 Max Ophüls was born in Saarbrücken, Germany, the son of Leopold Oppenheimer, a Jewish textile manufacturer and owner of several textile shops in Germany, and his wife Helene Oppenheimer (née Bamberger).
-He took the pseudonym Ophüls during the early part of his theatrical career so that, should he fail, it wouldn't embarrass his father.
+He took the pseudonym Ophüls during the early part of his theatrical career so that, should he fail, it would not embarrass his father.

 Initially envisioning an acting career, he started as a stage actor in 1919 and played at the Aachen Theatre from 1921 to 1923.
 He then worked as a theater director, becoming the first director at the city theater of Dortmund.
 Ophüls moved into theatre production in 1924.
 He became creative director of the Burgtheater in Vienna in 1926. he turned to film production in 1929, when he became a dialogue director under Anatole Litvak at UFA in Berlin.
-He worked throughout Germany and directed his first film in 1931, the comedy short Dann schon lieber Lebertran (literally In This Case, Rather Cod-Liver Oil).
+He worked throughout Germany and in 1931 directed his first film, the comedy short Dann schon lieber Lebertran (literally In This Case, Rather Cod-Liver Oil).

-Of his early films, the most acclaimed is Liebelei (1933), which included a number of the characteristic elements for which he was to become known: luxurious sets, a feminist attitude, and a duel between a younger and an older man.
+Of his early films, the most acclaimed is Liebelei (1933), which has a number of the elements for which he became known: luxurious sets, a feminist attitude, and a duel between a younger and an older man.

-It was at the Burgtheater that Ophüls met the actress Hilde Wall.
-They were married in 1926.
+At the Burgtheater Ophüls met the actress Hilde Wall.
+They married in 1926.

-Exile and post-war career
+Exile and postwar career

 Predicting the Nazi ascendancy, Ophüls, a Jew, fled to France in 1933 after the Reichstag fire and became a French citizen in 1938.
-After the fall of France to Germany, he travelled through Switzerland and Italy.
+After France fell to Germany, he traveled through Switzerland and Italy, where he had directed Everybody's Woman (1934).
 In July 1941, before leaving for the United States, he stayed in Portugal, in Estoril, at Casa Mar e Sol.
 Once in Hollywood, championed by director Preston Sturges, a longtime fan, he directed a number of distinguished films.

-His first Hollywood film was the Douglas Fairbanks, Jr. vehicle, The Exile (1947).
-Ophüls' Letter from an Unknown Woman (1948), derived from a Stefan Zweig novella, is the most highly regarded of the American films.
-Caught (1949), and The Reckless Moment (1949) followed, before his return to Europe in 1950.
+His first Hollywood film was the Douglas Fairbanks, Jr. vehicle The Exile (1947).
+Ophüls's Letter from an Unknown Woman (1948), derived from a Stefan Zweig novella, is the most highly regarded of the American films.
+Caught (1949) and The Reckless Moment (1949) followed before his return to Europe in 1950.

-Back in France, he directed and collaborated on the adaptation of Arthur Schnitzler's La Ronde (1950), which won the 1951 BAFTA Award for Best Film, and Lola Montès (1955) starring Martine Carol and Peter Ustinov, as well as Le Plaisir and The Earrings of Madame de...
+Back in France, Ophüls directed and collaborated on the adaptation of Arthur Schnitzler's La Ronde (1950), which won the 1951 BAFTA Award for Best Film, and Lola Montès (1955), starring Martine Carol and Peter Ustinov, as well as Le Plaisir and The Earrings of Madame de...
 (1953), the latter with Danielle Darrieux and Charles Boyer, which capped his career.
 Ophüls died from rheumatic heart disease on 26 March 1957 in Hamburg, while shooting interiors on The Lovers of Montparnasse, and was buried in Le Père Lachaise Cemetery in Paris.
 This final film was completed by his friend Jacques Becker.

 Ophüls's son Marcel Ophüls became a documentary-film maker, director of The Sorrow and the Pity and other films examining the nature of political power.

+The annual Filmfestival Max Ophüls Preis in Saarbrücken is named after him.